algolia/jekyll-algolia/CONTRIBUTING.md

 end
 ```

+## Linting

+Run `rake lint` to check the style of all ruby files.
+Run `rake
+lint:auto_correct` to try to automatically correct the potential violations.
+It's always a good practice to double check the modification after an
+auto-correct.

 # Git Hooks

-If you plan on submitting a PR, I suggest you install the git hooks located in
+If you plan on submitting a PR, we suggest you install the git hooks located in
 `./scripts/git_hook`.
+Those hooks will run the linter on each commit, and the
+tests before each push.
+This greatly help reduce the chances of breaking the
+build on Travis.

 The easiest way is to create a symlink from your `.git/hooks` folder: